Hamed Haddadi: Phoenix Suns

-On February 21, 2013, the Raptors traded Haddadi and a second-round draft pick to the Phoenix Suns for Sebastian Telfair.
+On 21 February 2013, the Raptors traded Haddadi and a second-round draft pick to the Phoenix Suns for Sebastian Telfair.
 During his tenure with the Suns, Haddadi decided to wear the number 98 as a tribute of sorts to his home nation's national telephone code.

-Haddadi did not play for the Suns until March 6, 2013, in a game against the Raptors, the team that Haddadi was first traded to.
-On March 9, 2013, Haddadi recorded 6 points, 3 blocks and a career-high 11 rebounds in 28 minutes off the bench, contributing to the Suns 107–105 win over the Houston Rockets.
+Haddadi did not play for the Suns until 6 March 2013, in a game against the Raptors, the team that Haddadi was first traded to.
+On 9 March 2013, Haddadi recorded 6 points, 3 blocks and a career-high 11 rebounds in 28 minutes off the bench, contributing to the Suns 107–105 win over the Houston Rockets.

-Despite gaining professional career highs in his short stint with the team, Haddadi was waived by the Suns on June 29, 2013.
+Despite gaining professional career highs in his short stint with the team, Haddadi was waived by the Suns on 29 June 2013.

 China

 In September 2013, Haddadi signed with the Sichuan Blue Whales of the Chinese Basketball Association as the bonus foreign Asian player that's allowed to be on the expansion CBA team.

-On September 15, 2014, Haddadi agreed to terms with Qingdao DoubleStar Eagles.
+On 15 September 2014, Haddadi agreed to terms with Qingdao DoubleStar Eagles.
 With Haddadi's help, the Eagles were one of the top teams during the 2014–15 season.
 During his time in Qingdao, Haddadi would average 20.4 points, 13.9 rebounds, 3.7 assists, and 2.3 blocks for the team's surprise rise.
-However, due to Qingdao's success that season, they could not re-sign him afterwards.

 In September 2015, Haddadi returned to the Sichuan Blue Whales as their bonus foreign Asian player due to them having one of the worst records that season.
 During his second stint in Sichuan, Haddadi would help the team reach their first playoff stint in CBA history.
 He would help the Blue Whales sweep the Zhejiang Lions in the first round and the Xinjiang Flying Tigers in the second round before playing in the championship series against the Liaoning Flying Leopards.
-Before Haddadi would return to his home nation with Petrochimi Bandar Imam in Iran, he would help finish the job that was needed with the Blue Whales, as he would help lead Sichuan to a 4–1 Finals series win over the Liaoning Flying Leopards, and thus becoming the CBA Finals MVP in the process.
+Before Haddadi would return to his home nation with Petrochimi Bandar Imam in Iran, he would help lead Sichuan to a 4–1 Finals series win over the Liaoning Flying Leopards, and thus becoming the CBA Finals MVP in the process.
 After finishing his most recent stint in his home nation, he'd return to Sichuan as an exception player for the two international players allowed on their roster.

 After taking a year off from Chinese basketball, Haddadi returned to the CBA once again, this time playing as a starting centre for the Xinjiang Flying Tigers.